 The core that is machined using the ring-core method is larger in size compared to the hole introduced with the hole-drill method.

 - Measures residual stresses in all directions in the plane of the part surface

 - Maximum measurement depth of 0.25 in.
 (6 mm)

-How are Lambda’s ring-core services superior?
+How are Lambda’s services superior?

 Lambda is a recognized leader in the field of residual stress measurement, with extensive experience

 testing all types of materials, including metallics, ceramics, and polymers of nearly any shape and size.